-Donald Trump Donor Who Funded Capitol Rioters Spoke Of ‘Armed Conflict’ In 2019, Report Says
+Donald Trump Donor Who Funded Capitol Rioters Spoke Of 'Armed Conflict' In 2019, Report Says

 Rebekah Mercer, a billionaire American heiress and Republican Party political donor who allegedly funded many of the individuals linked to the Capitol riots, reportedly spoke of armed conflict in 2019.

-In a Wednesday piece for The Intercept, Matthew Cunningham-Cook pointed to Mercer’s 2019 book, What I Believe, which is a transcript of her 2018 speech to the right-wing publisher Encounter Books at the Andrew Mellon Auditorium in Washington, D.C.
+In a Wednesday piece for The Intercept, Matthew Cunningham-Cook pointed to Mercer's 2019 book, What I Believe, which is a transcript of her 2018 speech to the right-wing publisher, Encounter Books, at the Andrew Mellon Auditorium in Washington, D.C.

 "[W]hat is the state of [the American] experiment today?" she asked.